Internet-Draft OpenPGP Key Replacement November 2024

 3. The Replacement Key Subpacket

-To explicitly state that the current primary key has no replacement (or original), a Replacement Key subpacket with the "no replacement" bit set, and with no target key specified, is used (see below).
+To explicitly state that a revoked primary key has no replacement, a Reason for Revocation of "Key is retired and no longer used" SHOULD be used (see Section 5.1.1).
 The absence of a Replacement Key subpacket SHOULD NOT be interpreted as meaning that there is no replacement (or original) for the current primary key.

 The Replacement Key subpacket MUST only be used in the hashed subpackets area of a primary key revocation or direct key signature.